MORE PAGES HERE:

 wrong.
 No water was injected into the sphere while it was being

-Imagine that I now connect a single length of pre-filled hose between
+Imagine that I now connect a single length of pre-filled hose between the

 be pushed into the other side, and the rubber plate will relax.
 I've

 device, and the rubber plate is back to the middle again, and the water

 has become a bit warm through friction against the surfaces of the hose.

 The stored energy has been "discharged," but no water has escaped.
 The

 I never really understood capacitors until I started trying to construct

 proper water-analogies for them.
-I then discovered that my electronics
+Then I discovered that my electronics

 and physics classes had sent me down a dead-end path with their garbage